 Surgery is often presented as the final solution when other treatments fail, but it comes with significant drawbacks.
 Shoulder surgery is an invasive procedure that requires a long and often painful recovery period.
 For rotator cuff tears, the outcomes aren’t always successful.
 Research shows that surgical repairs can have a high failure rate—sometimes up to 94%—because the delicate tissue where the tendon attaches to the bone doesn’t always heal properly.
 This can lead to repeat injuries or the need for additional surgeries down the road.

 If you’re dealing with persistent shoulder pain, you know how much it can interfere with daily life—from getting dressed to reaching for something on a high shelf.
 While traditional treatments often involve steroid injections that mask pain or major surgery with a long recovery, Stem Cell Therapy is a non-surgical treatment that helps your body heal itself.
+Instead of just managing symptoms, this form of regenerative medicine aims to repair the source of the problem.
+By using your body’s own healing cells, damaged tissues in the shoulder joint can be targeted like a torn rotator cuff or worn-out cartilage from arthritis.

 When introduced to an injured area like the shoulder, these cells can develop into cartilage, tendon, ligament, or bone cells—whatever is needed to repair the damage.
 This process helps regenerate healthy tissue where it has been worn down or torn, addressing the root cause of your pain and instability instead of just covering it up.

-Conditions Addressed with Stem Cells
+What Shoulder Conditions Can Stem Cells Address?

 Stem cell therapy addresses a wide range of shoulder issues that cause chronic pain and limit mobility.
 Because this treatment supports the regeneration of damaged tissue, it can be effective for many common problems.

-• Rotator Cuff Tears (partial and full)
+- Rotator Cuff Tears (partial and full)

-• Shoulder Arthritis or Osteoarthritis
+- Shoulder Arthritis or Osteoarthritis

-• Labral Tears
+- Labral Tears

-• Bursitis and Tendinitis
+- Bursitis and Tendinitis

-• General joint instability and pain
+- General joint instability and pain

-• Sports-related injuries
+- Sports-related injuries

 Many of our patients come to us when they’ve been told shoulder replacement surgery is their next step, and they’re searching for a less invasive alternative.
 If you’re looking for a solution that aims to repair the underlying damage instead of just managing symptoms, consider scheduling a consultation and learn more about your options.